ZephyrexTechnologies/ServerFramework/src/logic/BLL.Patterns.md

         UserModel.ReferenceID.Optional,
     ):
         favourite: Optional[bool] = Field(
-            False, description="Whether this agent is marked as a favorite" )
+            False, description="Whether this provider is marked as a favorite" )
         # Optional validator, if validation logic is required.
         @model_validator(mode="after")